 - The suite must have interior access to the main dwelling.

-- The suite must be designed to function as an integral part of the main dwelling but it may allow the occupants to live independently of the occupant(s) of the main dwelling.
+- The suite must be designed to function as an integral part of the main dwelling but may allow the occupants to live independently of the occupant(s) of the main dwelling.

-- The dwelling in which the suite is located may only have one (1) main entrance.
+- The dwelling in which the suite is located may have only one (1) main entrance.
 No new entrance is permitted on the same side of the structure as the existing main entrance of the dwelling.

 - There may only be one (1) family or caregiver suite in any dwelling.

-- There shall be only one address for the property.
+- There shall be only one (1) address for the property.

 - The family or caregiver suite shall not have separate utility service (ex: electric and water meters).

 - The property owner must record a Declaration of Covenants (Family/Caregiver Suite) on the property identifying the suite use and the restrictions imposed by the Zoning Ordinance.

 You must complete a Family/Caregiver Suite Permit application in Permit Arlington.
 Click “Create” and select “Zoning Application.”